jackklys/reweightedwakesleep/README.md

-# reweightedwakesleep
+# Reweighted Wake-sleep
-Code to train a directed neural network with stochastic layers and rbm prior on the MNIST dataset.
+Gnumpy code to train a directed neural network with stochastic layers and rbm prior on the MNIST dataset.
 The possible algorithms are wake-sleep and reweighted wake-sleep as described here: https://arxiv.org/abs/1406.2751.

-# Instructions
+# Code
 Download datasets from http://yann.lecun.com/exdb/mnist/ and place in /datasets/ directory (can be modified in config.py).

-Use python hm_rws.py to run the reweighted wakesleep algorithm with default settings.
+The command python hm_rws.py runs the reweighted wakesleep algorithm with default settings.
 This fits the inference network q to samples generated from q, reweighted as in https://arxiv.org/abs/1406.2751

-Use python hm_contrastq.py to run the wakesleep algorithm with default settings.
+The command python hm_contrastq.py runs the wakesleep algorithm with default settings.
 This fits the inference network q to samples generated from the generative network p, as in the usual wake-sleep algorithm.

 The rbm prior in each case is trained using contrastive divergence.